 Haul your boat on the plane and look for any possible damages.
 Usually, if a blade is damaged, you may find missing pieces or bends.

-Also, measure the distance for each blade to ensure that there is no misalignment.
-Moreover, if there is vibration in the shaft, it’s also an indication of damaged propellers.
-The vibration occurs due to variation in distance between the blades and a curved shaft as well.
+Also, measure the distance for each blade to ensure no misalignment.
+Moreover, if there is vibration in the shaft, it indicates damaged propellers.
+The vibration occurs due to variations in the distance between the blades and a curved shaft.

 Shafts are equally critical for good propeller performance.
 So, it’s a good idea to keep your blades covered.
-It can improve the durability of the propeller and allow it to perform smoothly at its full potential.
+This can improve the propeller’s durability and allow it to perform smoothly at its full potential.

-If you complete all the checks and ensure propeller care, there should be a visible change in your boat’s RPM.
+If you complete all the checks and ensure propeller care, your boat’s RPM should change visibly.

 Problems with Ignition